- Is there a restriction on the size of my files?

 - Can I navigate away from the upload screen before it completes?

-- What is standard import and extended import?
+- What is a standard import vs. extended import?

 Is there a restriction on the size of my files?